shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

   <https://m.youtube.com/watch?v=vDRfADusqYQ>`_.

-These videos provide an alternative, yet equivalent, approach to the conclusions presented in this article.
+These videos provide an alternative, yet equivalent, approach to the conclusions presented here.
 There is also the added bonus that he uses the same metric signature :math:`(+,-,-,-)`.
-I prefer my way, but I learned and understood first his way.

 I am currently revisiting this article and expanding its content, particularly in relation to Minkowski space.
 As a result, some sections are still in draft